SneakyPrawnxD/AutumnLeaf_Answer/README.txt

 Within this folder you will find 7 different files.

 1. Dockerfile
-2. Instrustions
+2. Instructions
 3. Main2.py
-4. question1_Answer.py
+4. Q1_Answer.py
-5. question2_Answer.py
+5. README.txt
-6. README.txt
+6. test_Q2.py
-7. test_question.py
+7. test_Q2Answer.py

 The original instructions for assessment can be found within the Instructions file.
 The instructions asked for 6 different tasks to be completed.